Community of Scholars

 Track 1 for Incoming CF Students

 CF contacts 12th grade guidance counselors in Marion, Citrus and Levy counties to identify graduating high school seniors who are outstanding candidates for the Community of Scholars.
 High school seniors with a weighted GPA of 3.75 or higher may apply for the program and the competitive scholarship.
 Each year, 29 students are selected for scholarship awards of up to $3,000.
 Applications are available in mid-January through 12th grade high school guidance counselors.
-The application deadline is March 31.
+Click below to view the application deadline.

 Track 2 for Current CF Students